danbev/learning-ai/notes/lora.md

 Notice that instead of having 9 values we reduced that into 6 values in memory which might not seem like a lot but when the matrix is very large this can make a big difference.

+So the idea here is that instead of re-training the entire model we can decompose the weight matrix and train the smaller matrices instead and it will have the same effect.

 ### Fine tuning
 When we train a model from scratch it looks something like this: